This site is dedicated to the memory of Skiles Test. It is owned and operated by the Louellen Test Hesse family.

 In Indianapolis, the legends of Skiles Test’s “House of Blue Lights” became the biggest urban legend in the entire state of Indiana.
 But what was the real story?

 Was it true he had his dead wife in a casket?
-Of course not.

-Did he really have 100 cats?
-Yes and even more than 100 at times.
+Did he really have 150 cats?

 Did he really have 30 guard dogs?
-No, but he did have dogs.

 Were there underground tunnels?
-Yes.